wush978/protoc-gen-vectorizer/README.md

-- `@categoric`: This field is categoric.
+- `@categorical [(optional string) level1] [(optional string) level2] ...`: This field is categorical.
 The value will be converted to string before vectorization.
-    - (TODO: the explanation of categoric field)
+    - (TODO: the explanation of categorical field)
     - For `optional` field, the missing data will be skipped.
     - For `repeated` field, each value will be converted to corresponding result.
-- `@numeric`: This field is numeric.
+- `@numerical`: This field is numeric.
 The value should be numeric or an error will be thrown.
     - For `optional` field, the missing data will be 0, and an indicator variable (of existence) will be generated.
     - For `repeated` field, the plugin will fail.
 Please transform the field to single value properly by `@user` and the chain rule.
 - `@bin [(duoble) denominator]`: This field will be devided by denominator and replaced by the quotient.